webQbe/react-stripe_shopping_cart/README.md

 # React-Stripe Shopping Cart
+This repo is an adaptation of [Build a Shopping Cart With React JS & Stripe](https://www.youtube.com/watch?v=_8M-YVY76O8) by Brad Traversy.
+I followed the tutorial to learn followings:
 - Creating React & Stripe **Shopping Cart app**
 - **Adding** items to cart in different amounts
 - **Removing** items from the cart